cybernet-internship-2025/DIPS-Dictionary-Service/README.md

 ### GET /api/v1/dictionaries

-Retrieve all active dictionary entries by default.
+Retrieve all active dictionaryEntity entries by default.

 **Query Parameters** (all optional):